melanierosson/mysavei/README.md

 ## development
 #### in progress
-This is in a functional state on http://mysavei.com but there are many bugs and refinements that I need to fix.
-When that is done, I'll be re-developing it in Gatsby, and transferring to Netlify.
+This is in a functional state on http://mysavei.com but there are many bugs and refinements that need attention.
+When those are done, I'll be re-developing it in Gatsby, and transferring to Netlify.